BetterTyped/react-theater/README.md

 ## About

-React lifecycle turned into dev friendly and readable hooks
+Simple components and hooks for animating your applications on scroll

 ## Key Features